After cadets allege racism in news reports, state orders review of Virginia Military Institute's culture - KESQ

 ‘The future will look much different’

-Last year, VMI counted 102 Black students among its enrollment of 1,698 — about 6% of the student body, according to the State Council of Higher Education for Virginia.
+Last year, VMI counted 102 Black students among its enrollment of 1,698 — about 6% of the student body.
 More than 1,300 students were White.

 The state provided $19.3 million in general funds for the 2020-2021 school year, VMI’s superintendent, Gen. J.H.
 Binford Peay III, wrote in a May letter to the Board of Visitors.